watson-developer-cloud/assistant-simple/README.md

 ### Setting up the service

 1. Make sure you have logged in to your Bluemix account using Cloud Foundry.
-For more information, see <a href="https://www.ibm.com/watson/developercloud/doc/getting_started/gs-cf.shtml" target="_blank">https://www.ibm.com/watson/developercloud/doc/getting_started/gs-cf.shtml</a>.
+For more information, see [the Watson Developer Cloud documentation](https://www.ibm.com/watson/developercloud/doc/getting_started/gs-cf.shtml).

 1. Create an instance of the Conversation service in the IBM cloud: